 Fork Lift Training is important for both operators and instructors.
-The HSE Approved Code of Practice (ACOP) recommendation is that all lift truck operators receive ‘adequate training’ and this is also evident in the 1998 PUWER (Provision and Use of Work Equipment) Regulations.
+The HSE Approved Code of Practice (ACOP) recommendation is that all fork lift truck operators receive ‘adequate training’ and this is also evident in the 1998 PUWER (Provision and Use of Work Equipment) Regulations.
 Employers have two routes to obtain certificates of training for their staff.

 DLT Training are a leading South Wales fork lift training provider.
-Our training is accredited by RTITB Limited who are one of the five bodies recognised by the Health & Safety Commission as competent to accredit and monitor organisations to train Instructors, and to train, test and certificate operators.
+Our training is accredited by RTITB Limited, one of the five bodies recognised by the Health & Safety Commission as competent to accredit and monitor organisations to train Instructors, and to train, test and issue certificates to operators.

 The vast majority of our fork lift training for operators and instructors is certificated under the RTITB Scheme which are accepted universally.

 For various reasons, some employers prefer not to use the RTITB Scheme and instead require what has become known as a ‘Health & Safety Certificate’.
 This has the effect of limiting the employee’s authority to operate to their existing employer.